 One of the primary responsibilities of a tax consultant is tax planning.
 Hence, this question is used by the hiring manager to assess your understanding of economic theories, tax rules, and financial planning approaches.
 It also allows them to examine their ability to think critically, creatively, and practically.
 Tell us about your approach to problem-solving.

 15. What Exactly Is Income Tax?
 How Is It Determined?

 The income tax is an annual government tax placed on a person’s earnings.
-It is taxed at the rates defined by the Finance Act for the preceding year’s assessment year for the comparable assessment year.
+Thus, it is taxed at the rates defined by the Finance Act for the preceding year’s assessment year for the comparable assessment year.

 The individual’s income is classified into five categories: –

 - Income from house property

 - Profits and gains of business or profession

 - Income is calculated separately for each of these categories, and tax is calculated using the income tax slab issued by the government each fiscal year.

 The assessment year is the period beginning on April 1 and ending on March 31.
 Thus the previous fiscal year’s income is reviewe in the year that immediately follows that fiscal year.
 The government computes the tax for the previous year using an assessment year.